vmware-tanzu/community-edition/CONTRIBUTING.md

 ### Building the CLI and all plugins from source

-TCE consists of the `tanzu` CLI and multiple CLI plugins that facilitate functionality from cluster management to authentication.
+Tanzu Community Edition consists of the `tanzu` CLI and multiple CLI plugins that facilitate functionality from cluster management to authentication.
 The CLI and some of its plugins live in different repositories.
-To build the CLI and all plugins, including those hosted in the TCE repository, run the following.
+To build the CLI and all plugins, including those hosted in the Tanzu Community Edition repository, run the following.

 ```shell
 make install-all-tanzu-cli-plugins